TheIvanP/GAN_Tshirt/README.md

 # GAN_Tshirt
-GAN network to generate a tshirt from noise
+GAN  to generate a rough approximation of a tshirt from noise

+## Usage
+run with python interactive, plots images inline